karimra/gnmic/docs/advanced/multi_outputs/prometheus_output.md

     type: prometheus # required
     listen: :9804 # address to listen on for incoming scrape requests
     path: /metrics # path to query to get the metrics
-    expiration: 60s # maximum lifetime of metrics in the local cache
+    expiration: 60s # maximum lifetime of metrics in the local cache, a zero value defaults to 60s, a negative duration (e.g: -1s) disables the expiration
     metric-prefix: "" # a string to be used as the metric namespace
     append-subscription-name: false # a boolean, if true the subscription name will be appended to the metric name after the prefix
     export-timestamps: false # a boolean, enables exporting timestamps received from the gNMI target as part of the metrics